Holiday Village

 Across all provided listings, there are zero references to in‑unit washers/dryers, and multiple agents instead emphasize shared laundry (e.g., 'community laundry on the ground floor', 'on-site laundry').
 Given the strong historical evidence that only community laundry exists and the lack of any explicit indication of in‑unit machines, this building is best characterized as not offering in‑unit laundry in its units.

-I looked for wording like "laundry on every floor" or "each floor laundry" and found none.
-Instead, the public remarks consistently place the community laundry on the lobby/ground/first floor, which indicates this is not an every-floor amenity.
+I looked for wording such as "laundry on every floor," "each floor laundry," and "floor-by-floor laundry," but found none.
+Instead, multiple remarks specify the community laundry is on the ground floor, first floor, lobby level, or on-site, which indicates it is not available on every floor.

 No analysis available